nrposner/nvim_config/README.md

 _lualine.lua_
 Like `colors` and `noice`, this is mainly visual, but highly, highly recommended.
 This changes the bottom of your screen into a customizable status bar that can show you just about anything you want.
-It works especially well in conjunction with noice, and is practically made for tmux (which we'll get into in the next section).
+It works especially well in conjunction with noice, and is practically made for tmux (see my other dotfiles!).
 My implementation here puts several objects on the status bar, some of them hidden until certain conditions arise:
 Namely, I have Neovim mode (so you always know whether you're in normal mode, inserting, visual, or command), a git branch label, a language icon and filepath, counts of errors, warnings, and suggestions, number of lines added or deleted, cursor position on row:column, and percent-progress in the file.
 As you can see from the commented code, I used to have a clock as well, but I got rid of it because tmux had the same functionality.
 Customize this as suits your needs!